Fourth Year Honours Seminars

-Please see below for details on Fourth Year Seminars (GINS 4090) offered by the BGInS Program in Fall 2019 and Winter 2020.
-All students in an Honours program in BGInS will be responsible for successfully completing one section of GINS 4090 in order to meet graduation requirements.
+All BGInS students in an Honours program are required to successfully complete one section of GINS 4090 in order to meet graduation requirements.
 Fourth year students will be permitted to select one section of GINS 4090 for their timetable.

 GINS 4090 Section A: Evaluating Development Projects and Programs – Logan Cochrane